Jeremy Grantham: Views on market bubbles and the 2007–2008 credit crisis

 Grantham built much of his investing reputation over the course of his career by identifying speculative asset bubbles as they were unfolding.
-Grantham avoided investing in Japanese equities and real estate in the late 1980s during the peak of the Japanese asset price bubble, and avoided technology stocks during the Internet bubble of the 1990s.
+He avoided investing in Japanese equities and real estate in the late 1980s during the peak of the Japanese asset price bubble, and avoided technology stocks during the Internet bubble of the 1990s.
 A decade later, he limited his exposure to the housing bubble.
-Writing in Kiplinger in 2010, Elizabeth Leary noted that many of Grantham's predictions can be confirmed by analysis of his past newsletters.
-In a 2021 interview, Grantham distinguishes between identifying overpriced asset bubbles (which he believes is not particularly difficult), and predicting when such bubbles will collapse (which he admits is impossible, stating only that asset bubbles will eventually end at an uncertain future date).
-Grantham also acknowledges his strategy can underperform market averages for years, testing the patience of his clients, but he asserts that his strategy has always paid off long-term by avoiding overvalued assets.
+Writing in Kiplinger in 2010, Elizabeth Leary noted that analysis of his past newsletters confirms many of Grantham's predictions.
+In a 2021 interview, Grantham distinguished between identifying overpriced asset bubbles (which he believes is not particularly difficult) and predicting when such bubbles will collapse (which he admits is impossible, saying only that asset bubbles end at some point).
+Grantham also acknowledges that his strategy can underperform market averages for years, testing his clients' patience, but he asserts that his strategy has always paid off long-term by avoiding overvalued assets.

-In GMO's April 2010 Quarterly Letter Grantham spoke to the tendency for all bubbles to revert to the mean saying:
+In GMO's April 2010 Quarterly Letter, Grantham spoke to the tendency of all bubbles to revert to the mean:

 In his Fall 2008 GMO letter, Grantham commented on his evaluation of the underlying causes of the then-ongoing world credit crisis:

-Grantham focused on the issue of personal traits and leadership in trying to explain how we reached the current economic crisis.
+Grantham focused on personal traits and leadership in trying to explain how we reached the economic crisis.

 Views on fossil fuels and the Keystone pipeline

-Grantham has repeatedly stated his opinion that the rising cost of energy – the most fundamental commodity – between 2002 and 2008 has falsely inflated economic growth and GDP figures worldwide and that we have been in a "carbon bubble" for approximately the last 250 years in which energy was very cheap.
-He believes that this bubble is coming to an end.
-He has stated his opposition to the Keystone Pipeline on the basis of the ruinous environmental consequences that its construction will bring to Alberta and to the entire planet due to the contribution that burning the extracted oil would make to climate change.
+Grantham has repeatedly said that the rising cost of energy—the most fundamental commodity—between 2002 and 2008 falsely inflated economic growth and GDP figures worldwide and that we have been in a "carbon bubble" for approximately the last 250 years, during which energy was very cheap.
+He believes this bubble is coming to an end.
+He has stated his opposition to the Keystone Pipeline on the basis of the environmental consequences its construction will bring to Alberta and the planet due to the contribution that burning the extracted oil would make to climate change.

 Timber investment

-Grantham is known to be a strong advocate for investments in the timber industry that also relies on trees for biomass/biofuel (wood chips).
-The potential conflict of interest with Grantham's philanthropic engagement for the "beyond coal" campaign of the Sierra Club was criticized in Jeff Gibbs' documentary Planet of the Humans.
+Grantham is a strong advocate for investments in the timber industry, which also relies on trees for biomass/biofuel (wood chips).
+The potential conflict of interest with Grantham's philanthropic engagement for the "beyond coal" campaign of the Sierra Club is criticized in Jeff Gibbs's documentary Planet of the Humans.